Expand To Show Full Article

 The difference between analytical and preparative HPLC.

-Analytical HPLC:- Dimension of the column 1.0-6.0 mm. i.d.
-For analytical HPLC pumps should has flow rate that range from 1-10 ml/min.
-Injected volume of the sample in analytical HPLC range from 20 uL to 1.0 ml.
+Analytical HPLC:- Dimension of column 1.0-6.0 mm. i.d.
+For analytical HPLC pumps should have a flow rate that ranges from 1-10 ml/min.
+The injected volume of the sample in analytical HPLC ranges from 20 uL to 1.0 ml.

 Chromatography Process

-The process begins by: Injecting the solute onto the column (0 time).
+The process begins by Injecting the solute into the column (0 time).
 The separation occurs as the analyte and mobile phase are pumped through the column.
-Detection of component by detector is displayed on a chart or computer screen.
+Detection of components by detector is displayed on a chart or computer screen.

 Chromatography Process